AmericanAirlines/simple-env/README.md

 });
 ```

-Import `getEnv` from the package and then retrieve your optional/required variables from your env file:
+Import `env` (or whatever you named your export) from your configuration file:

 ```typescript
 // src/index.ts